RochesterinNYC/opsimulate/README.md

 ![GCP Project Owner Role](/docs/screenshots/service-account-role.png?raw=true "GCP Project Owner Role")

 - Creating the service account will automatically download the service account credentials.

-- Set `GOOGLE_APPLICATION_CREDENTIALS` to where the GCP service account credentials are:

-  Ex. `export GOOGLE_APPLICATION_CREDENTIALS=~/Downloads/opsimulate-omscs-gatech-64486fd95a36.json`
+It will download as a json file.
+Note where the credentials json file downloaded to because it will be required when you run `opsimulate load_credentials` to properly copy over the GCP credentials.

-## Usage
+## Usage/Workflow

-- `opsimulate setup`
+- Run `opsimulate setup` to setup the home `~/.opsimulate` directory that opsimulate generates artifacts in.
-- `opsimulate load_credentials <GCP-service-account-credentials.json>`
+- Run `opsimulate load_credentials <path to GCP-service-account-credentials.json>` to load in the GCP service account credentials.
-- `opsimulate deploy`
+- Run `opsimulate deploy` to create the Gitlab instance and make it accessible.

-- Monitor `opsimulate status` to see when the VM and Gitlab are up and ready.
+- Run `opsimulate status` until the output displays that both the VM and Gitlab are up and ready.

-- Select a problem module via `opsimulate module_select`
+- Select a problem module via `opsimulate module_select <path to problem module dir>`
 - Start the problem simulation via `opsimulate module_start`
-- Run `opsimulate connect` and run resulting SSH command to connect to server
+- In a separate command line window, run `opsimulate connect` and run the printed SSH command to connect to your Gitlab server.
-- Try to fix
+- Investigate, debug, fix, do whatever you need to figure out what the issue is and how to fix it.
-- If you need help/hints, run `opsimulate module_hint`
+- If you need help/hints, run `opsimulate module_hint` as many times as you need.
-- Run `opsimulate module_check` to check if the problem has been fixed
+- If at any time, you want to check if the problem has been fixed, run `opsimulate module_check`.
-- If you can't fix the issue yourself, run `opsimulate module_resolve` to end the problem simulation
+- If you can't fix the issue yourself, run `opsimulate module_resolve` to fix the issue and end the problem simulation.
+Your Gitlab instance will still be up.
-- Run `opsimulate clean` to clean up local artifacts (ex. generated SSH keys) and tear down GCP resources like the VM
+- When you're completely done, run `opsimulate clean` to clean up local artifacts (ex. generated SSH keys) and tear down GCP resources like the Gitlab VM.

 ## Commands